Baramulla review: Manav Kaul's haunting ode to loss, memory and exile

 Baramulla Review: Manav Kaul's Haunting Ode to Loss, Memory, and Exile

-Manav Kaul delivers one of his most powerful performances in Baramulla, a Netflix film that explores horror through grief, memory, and the pain of exile rather than supernatural scares.
-This chilling story is a contemplation of loss and belonging set in the Kashmir Valley.
+Manav Kaul delivers one of his most compelling performances in Baramulla, a Netflix film that explores horror not through ghosts but through grief, memory, and the pain of exile.
+It is a chilling reflection on loss and belonging in the Kashmir Valley.

-Baramulla avoids typical horror tropes like jump scares and shadows.
-Instead, it presents a deeper terror—the horror of separation, losing one’s identity, and being uprooted from the homeland that once embraced you.
+Baramulla is not a typical spooky film.
+It avoids jump scares and shadows, focusing instead on a deeper horror: the trauma of separation, the loss of identity, and being uprooted from the land that once embraced you.

-The film, written by Aditya Dhar and directed by Aditya Suhas Jambhale, follows DSP Ridwaan Sayyed (played by Manav Kaul), a pragmatic officer investigating mysterious disappearances in Baramulla, Kashmir.
-Children vanish without a trace, leaving only scissor-cut hair behind.
+The story, crafted by Aditya Dhar and director Aditya Suhas Jambhale, follows DSP Ridwaan Sayyed (Kaul), a determined officer investigating a series of mysterious disappearances in Baramulla, Kashmir.
+Children vanish without a trace, leaving only their scissor-cut hair behind.

 more